mendersoftware/mender-docs/07.Administration/04.Certificates-and-keys/docs.md

 the heavy lifting.
 It is available in
 [Mender's Integration GitHub repository](https://github.com/mendersoftware/integration?target=_blank).

-Open a terminal and go to the directory where you cloned the integration repository as part of the [tutorial to create a test environment](../../01.Getting-started/02.On-premise-installation/02.Create-a-test-environment/docs.md).
+Open a terminal and go to the directory where you cloned the integration repository.

 In order to generate the self-signed certificates, the script needs to know what the CN (Common Name) of the two certificates should be, i.e. which URL